OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 ## Create RangeAreas

-You can create `RangeAreas` object in two basic ways:
+You can create a `RangeAreas` object in two basic ways:

 - Call `Worksheet.getRanges()` and pass it a string with comma-delimited range addresses.
 If any range you want to include has been made into a [NamedItem](/javascript/api/excel/excel.nameditem), you can include the name, instead of the address, in the string.
 - Call `Workbook.getSelectedRanges()`.
 This method returns a `RangeAreas` representing all the ranges that are selected on the currently active worksheet.